chiaraco/LVAE/README.md

 # Implementation of LVAE

 ## Installation
-Before using HABiC, it is necessary to install requirements presented in [`requirements.yml`](requirements.yml) file.
+Before using LVAE, it is necessary to install requirements presented in [`requirements.yml`](requirements.yml) file.

-If you are using `conda`, you can install an environment called `HABiCenv`.
+If you are using `conda`, you can install an environment called `AEenv`.
 First, clone this repository ([Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)), or download ([Downloading a repository](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github)) and unpack it.

 Then, open an Anaconda prompt and run the following command :
 ```bash